-Central Texas Council of Governments is a public housing agency in Belton, Texas that participates in the Section 8 Housing Choice Voucher program.
-As of February 17th, 2019, Central Texas Council of Governments has 1 waiting lists that are open now or opening soon.
+Central Texas Council of Governments is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-The Central Texas Council of Governments (CTCOG) Section 8 Housing Choice Voucher waiting list is opening soon from February 14, 2019 at 8:30 am CT, until February 21, 2019, or until 2500 applications have been submitted.
+The Central Texas Council of Governments (CTCOG) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for one day in February, 2019; and before that in February, 2015.
 There is no notice of when this waiting list will reopen.

-This waiting list has the following preferences: Victims of Domestic Violence, Displaced by Government Action, or Displaced by Natural Disaster.
+This waiting list had the following preferences: Victims of Domestic Violence, Displaced by Government Action, or Displaced by Natural Disaster.

 For more information, visit the CTOG website here.